 Having a history of personal or business bankruptcy is often a reason to have a business loan denied by a lender.
 Additionally, if the business or any business owner of the company is currently in bankruptcy, this is usually an automatic reason for a disapproved loan.

 However, some lenders might approve a financing application if the bankruptcy protection has been filed and completed, also referred to as discharged.
 Even so, while it is possible to get a business loan after bankruptcy, it can be very challenging.

 2. Tax Liens and Judgments

-Having an excellent business credit history and a high personal FICO score is very helpful when qualifying for a business loan.
+If you’re applying for a business loan, your personal credit and business credit history are considerations for many lenders.
+Having an excellent business credit history and a high personal FICO credit score are very helpful when qualifying for a business loan.

 4. Industry Risk

-If a lender rejects a loan application, this may be because of unacceptable loan purposes.
-It also could be that the business is in an industry category that isn’t acceptable by the lender’s loan underwriting rules.
+If a lender rejects a loan application, this may be because of unacceptable loan purposes, such as use of funds in a restricted industry category.

 Examples of businesses that may find it more difficult to get a loan and may have a loan application denied include: